reversefold/factorio-belt-balancers/README.md

 ![](4x4-simple-full-2-belt-x4.gif)

 The reason this works is fairly simple.
-Let's look at two other cases.
+To understand why, let's look at two other cases of the simple 4x4 balancer.
 Here is the same example as above where the simple 4x4 balancer has problems, but with all 4 outputs running:

 ![](4x4-simple-half-2-in-4-out.gif)